Backups

 What is a backup?

-Its a copy of your important files that is stored SEPERATELY from your computer.
+Its a copy of your important files that is stored SEPARATELY from your computer.
 A second copy of your data on the same internal hard drive isnt a backup - just a waste of space.
-You can back up your data to: optical media such as CD or DVD; an internal or external hard drive; a memory stick or SD card; to another PC, tablet or phone; or to the "cloud" - your OneDrive, GoogleDrive, Dropbox etc.
+You can back up your data to: optical media such as CD or DVD; an internal or external SSD or hard drive; a memory stick or SD card *; to another PC, tablet or phone; or to the "cloud" - your OneDrive, GoogleDrive, Dropbox etc.

 And a single backup is not much better - ideally you need at least two.